-CLASSES - plan your day so you do not have to go to your locker before each class.
-Be on time and be seated before the bell rings.
+CLASSES - Be on time and be seated before the bell rings.
 Bring all necessary materials (textbooks, pencil, ruler, etc.)

 P.E.
-CHANGE ROOM - DO NOT leave purses, money, phones, etc., in the change rooms.
+CHANGE ROOM - DO NOT leave purses, money, phones, etc. unlocked, in the change rooms.
 Lock-up clothes and books in the lockers provided (Students must provide their own locks).
 Locks must be removed at the end of each PE class, so the next PE class may use the lockers.
 Locks that are not removed will be cut off.
 This area is out-of-bounds during class hours unless taking P.E. at the time.
 The school is not responsible for lost or stolen articles including phones.

-FOOD AND DRINKS IN GYM - we attempt to keep the gym floor clean so it is safe for use by P.E. classes and athletics.
+FOOD AND DRINKS IN GYM - We attempt to keep the gym floor clean so it is safe for use by P.E. classes and athletics.
 Please do not eat or drink in the gymnasium.

-LOST AND FOUND - mark all your belongings with your full name for easy return if lost.
+LOST AND FOUND - Mark all your belongings with your full name for easy return if lost.
 All of your possessions should be kept locked in your locker.
 Items of real value should be left at home.
 It is best not to bring anything of value to school.
 Lost and found for P.E. equipment is in the P.E. office.